-- Executive Veto: There's one type of story that will never be published in the 616 Continuity: a story where Frank Castle kills an innocent by accident, gets full of angst, and retires.
-Many authors wrote drafts for several variants of this plot twist, they are all archived and have never been published.
-Non-616 continuities however do have this story, such as in Ultimate Marvel where during the Death of Spider-Man arc, there was a mini-civil war between different factions of the Ultimates, Ultimate Punisher siding with Fury's team battles Captain America's team and in the course of that Frank Castle shoots at Steve Rogers but Spider-Man takes the bullet and a horrified Frank Castle immediately drops his weapons and cries out to be arrested or shot because he shot a child.
+Executive Veto: There's one type of story that will never be published in the main Marvel Universe ('Earth-616') setting: a story where Frank Castle kills an innocent by accident, is filled with angst, and retires.
+Several authors wrote drafts for variants of this plot twist, but they have never been published.
+Other continuities do have this story, such as Ultimate Marvel where during the Death of Spider-Man arc, there was a mini-civil war between different factions of the Ultimates, Ultimate Punisher siding with Fury's team battles Captain America's team and in the course of that Frank Castle shoots at Steve Rogers but Spider-Man takes the bullet and a horrified Frank Castle immediately drops his weapons and cries out to be arrested or shot because he shot a child.
 The wound that Peter suffers played a part in weakening him before Norman Osborn and the Ultimate Six attack Spider-Man and in the course of which battle Ultimate Peter Parker dies though he does get better in later issues.

-- Follow the Leader: Almost single-handedly kick-started the Darker and Edgier trend of the late 80s and on through the 90s, and remains one of the few such series/characters to have retained his popularity and effectiveness after it died out (though Lord knows he's had his share of Dork Ages).
+Follow the Leader: Almost single-handedly kick-started the Darker and Edgier trend of the late 80s and on through the 90s, and remains one of the few such series/characters to have retained his popularity and effectiveness after it died out (though Lord knows he's had his share of Audience-Alienating Eras).

-- His third ongoing series, The Punisher War Zone, ran for 41 issues and had two annuals.
+His third ongoing series, The Punisher War Zone Vol. 1 (1992), ran for 41 issues and had two annuals.
 There are three trades collecting it but issues 7-25 and 37-41 and the annuals remain uncollected and aren't available as digital copies.

-- His fourth ongoing series, simply titled Punisher, ran for 18 issues.
-It is not collected in any format.
+His fourth ongoing series, Punisher Vol.3 (1995), ran for 18 issues.
+As of January 2023, it is not collected in any format.
 Issue #11, which is part of the Onslaught event, is the only one republished digitally.